elastic/kibana/TYPESCRIPT.md

-## Typescriptifying Kibana Tips
+## TypeScriptifying Kibana Tips

 ### Converting existing code

-To convert existing code over to typescript:
+To convert existing code over to TypeScript:
 1. rename the file from `.js` to either `.ts` (if there is no html or jsx in the file) or `.tsx` (if there is).
 2. Ensure tslint is running and installed in the IDE of your choice.
 There will usually be some linter errors after the file rename.
 3. Auto-fix what you can.
 This will save you a lot of time!
 VSCode can be set to auto fix tslint errors when files are saved.

-### How to fix common typescript errors
+### How to fix common TypeScript errors

 The first thing that will probably happen when you convert a `.js` file in our system to `.ts` is that some imports will be lacking types.